techquest/api-jam/README.md

 * Decide what VAS service you want to provide to the customer
 * Collect Payment Instrument (Card details) from customer
 * Package your request (See documentation [here] (https://confluence.interswitch.com/confluence/api/payment-api-security/request-authentication))
-* Send your request to Interswitch Payment Gateway using the Interswitch libraries in "What SDKs are available?" section of this FAQ
+* Send your request to Interswitch Payment Gateway.
+Use "What SDKs are available?" to access API.
 * Process the response from Interswitch Payment Gateway

 ##How do I use the QuickTeller Bill Payment API?
 QuickTeller API will allow you to Pay for Bills, Transfer Funds to Account all from your Payment Instrument.
 See steps below:
+* Get all Bill categories in QuickTeller.
-* Get Quickteller Bills Category (See **Get Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/getbillercategories)).
+* Package your request to get Bill Categories.
+(See **Get Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/get-biller-categories)).
+* Send your request.
 Use "What SDKs are available?" to access API.
-* Select a category and get all the billers under the category (See **Get Biller by Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/getbillers-by-category)).
+* Select a category and get all the billers under the category
+* Package your request to get Biller by Category.
+(See **Get Biller by Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/get-billers-by-category))
+* Send your request.
 Use "What SDKs are available?" to access API.
 * Select the biller, and request for customer details (e.g. if DSTV request for SmartCard Number, if PHCN request for Meter Number)
-* Request for amount the customer will like to pay
+* Request for amount the customer will like to pay and do a bill inquiry to validate customer details.
+* Package your request to Bill Inquiry.
+(See **Bill Inquiry** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/bill-payment-inquiry))
-* Validate customer details to ensure they are valid (See **Bill Inquiry** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/bill-payment-inquiry)).
+* Validate customer details to ensure they are valid.
 Use "What SDKs are available?" to access API.
-* Package your request to QuickTeller
-* Send your request (See **Send Transaction** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/send-bill-payment-transaction)).
+* Package your request to Send Transaction.
+(See **Send Transaction** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/send-bill-payment-transaction))
+* Send your request.
 Use "What SDKs are available?" to access API.
 * Process the response from QuickTeller